rust-lang-ja/book-ja/src/ch02-00-guessing-game-tutorial.md

 <!--
-There’s a lot more to say about [Cargo][doccargo] and [its ecosystem][doccratesio] which we'll discuss in Chapter 14, but for now, that’s all you need to know.
+There’s a lot more to say about [Cargo][doccargo] and [its ecosystem][doccratesio] which we’ll discuss in Chapter 14, but for now, that’s all you need to know.
 Cargo makes it very easy to reuse libraries, so Rustaceans are able to write smaller projects that are assembled from a number of packages.